 You know when social network sites ask you a security question during the password identification?
 It can be your mom’s name, the school you went to or the name of your lovely pet.
 Now imagine if all those names are a click away on your profile.
 Needless to say how the rest of the scenario could play out.

 Same goes for location tags.
 They seem like a cool tool to show off but not worth the risk.

 Since we have briefly mentioned them already, let us give them the coverage they deserve.
-Pick your passwords carefully and do not use the same one for every of your sites.
-Use upper case letter, numbers and symbols to make your passwords strong.
+Pick your passwords carefully and do not use the same one for each of your sites.
+Use uppercase letter, numbers, and symbols to make your passwords strong.
 You probably know all of this, but are just too lazy to do it.
 Yes, it is hard to pull that off but try to fake it till you make it.